-- Prime movers used at RFU facilities include fuel cells, microturbines, and internal combustion (IC) engines.
-Historically, IC engines have been the dominant prime mover technology of choice but have as of this reporting period been surpassed by fuel cells.
-Fuel cells provide approximately 20.1 MW (about 49 percent) of the overall 41.3 MW of rebated RFU capacity.
-IC engines provided 13.8 MW (about 37 percent of all RFU capacity). - Based on samples of costs of RFU facilities, the average costs of renewable projects appeared to be higher than the average costs of non-renewable projects.
-However, limited and highly variable cost data prevent the conclusion that there is a 90 percent certainty that the mean cost of renewable-powered fuel cells and IC engines is higher than the mean cost of fuel cells and IC engines powered by non-renewable resources. - RFU facilities have significant potential for reducing GHG emissions.
-The magnitude of the GHG emission reduction depends significantly on the manner in which the biogas would have been treated in the absence of the program (i.e., the "baseline" condition).
-RFU facilities that would have been venting directly to the atmosphere have a much higher GHG emission reduction potential than RFU facilities that would have been required to capture and flare biogas. - In general, RFU facilities for which flaring biogas was the baseline condition decreased GHG emissions by around 0.4 tons of carbon dioxide equivalent (CO2eq) per megawatt-hour (MWh) of generated electricity. - Conversely, the GHG emission reduction potential for RFU facilities for which venting biogas was the baseline condition is around five tons of CO2(eq) per MWh of generated electricity; an order of magnitude greater in GHG emission reduction potential. - Potential for GHG emission reductions from RFU facilities is also affected by the use of waste heat recovery at the RFU facility.
-In general, RFU facilities that use waste heat recovery increase the potential for GHG emission reduction by displacing natural gas otherwise used to generate process heat.
+- Prime movers used at RFUR facilities include fuel cells, microturbines, and internal combustion (IC) engines.
+Historically, IC engines have been the dominant prime mover technology of choice at RFUR facilities.
+With the emergence of directed biogas as a renewable resource, IC engines have as of this reporting period been surpassed by fuel cells.
+Fuel cells provide approximately 32.5 MW (about 65 percent) of the overall 50.3 MW of rebated RFUR capacity.
+IC engines provided 13.8 MW (about 27 percent of all RFUR capacity). - Based on samples of costs of RFU facilities, the average costs of renewable projects appeared to be higher than the average costs of non-renewable projects.
+However, limited and highly variable cost data prevent the conclusion that there is a 90 percent certainty that the mean cost of renewable-powered fuel cells and IC engines is higher than the mean cost of fuel cells and IC engines powered by non-renewable resources.
+In the case of fuel cells, other factors such as system size and fuel cell chemistry are confounding sample comparisons to ever increasing extents. - RFU facilities have considerable potential for reducing GHG emissions.
+The magnitude of the GHG emission reduction depends largely on the manner in which the biogas would have been treated in the absence of the program (i.e., the "baseline" condition).
+RFU facilities that would have been venting biogas directly to the atmosphere have a much higher GHG emission reduction potential than RFU facilities that would have been required to capture and flare biogas. - In general, RFU facilities for which flaring biogas was the baseline condition decreased GHG emissions by around 0.4 tons of carbon dioxide equivalent (CO2eq) per megawatt-hour (MWh) of generated electricity. - Conversely, the GHG emission reduction potential for RFU facilities for which venting biogas was the baseline condition is around five (5) tons of CO2(eq) per MWh of generated electricity; an order of magnitude greater in GHG emission reduction potential. - Potential for GHG emission reductions from RFU facilities may also be affected by the use of waste heat recovery at the RFU facility.
+In general, RFU facilities that use waste heat recovery increase the potential for GHG emission reduction if natural gas would otherwise have been used to generate process heat.